 The English Lead Teacher at St Joseph and St Teresa Catholic Primary School is Mrs Nicola Willmott.

-To develop our pupils as speakers and listeners we use the Talk for Writing approach to develop oral language and give the children opportunities to express their ideas to a range of audiences.
+To develop our pupils as speakers and listeners we create opportunities for oracy that ensure pupils learn to express their ideas in a range of ways, to a range of audiences.
 Our English lessons give the children opportunities to take part in group discussions and drama activities that further encourage their oral language.
-We give our children the opportunities and confidence to listen and respond appropriately to others as well as encourage them to evaluate their own speech.
+Throughout our curriculum, we give our children the confidence to listen and respond appropriately to others.

 To develop our pupils as readers we employ systematic and consistent strategies.
 We teach our children to read using the phonics scheme ‘Little Wandle Letters and Sounds Revised’ and ensure children learn to read as quickly as reasonably possible.
 Our children are thoroughly and systematically assessed to ensure progress throughout phonics phases and additional support is given for those children with gaps in their knowledge.
-Children further develop their Reading comprehension skills from Year 2 onwards through the use of First News and/or Destination Reader schemes.
-Teachers are enthusiastic about engaging the children in high quality fiction and non-fiction texts embedded within our Talk for Writing curriculum and we prioritise reading for pleasure through ‘Whole Class Texts’ that are read daily.
-We help our children to understand and respond to what they are reading using inference and deduction within their English lessons and through explicit teaching of reading skills.
+Children further develop their Reading comprehension skills from Year 2 onwards through the use of the Destination Reader scheme.
+We also ensure their experiences develop their notion of reading for pleasure, for example through the use of First News.
+Teachers are enthusiastic about engaging the children in high quality fiction and non-fiction texts embedded within our Writing curriculum and we prioritise reading for pleasure through ‘Whole Class Texts’ that are read regularly.
+We help our children to understand and respond to what they are reading using inference and deduction within their English lessons and through explicit teaching of reading skills from Year 1 onwards.
 We are enthusiastic about engaging our children with local and national reading workshops and opportunities such as the Wells Literature Festival and National World Book Day.

-Please find below our writing curriculum map which details the writing genres that will be taught for the Year 2022/23.
+Please find below our writing curriculum map which details the high-quality texts that are used in English sessions in all classes:

 Within Early Years and Key Stage One we use the Little Wandle Letters and Sounds Revised Programme to teach phonics to our children.
 This is an approved systematic synthetic phonics teaching programme.